andyaiken/skirmish/docs/tasks.md

 * Character sheet panel:
   * Show ranks as filled circles
   * Show the XP required as a gauge
-* Aura cards should specify whether the condition affects allies (beneficial) or enemies (otherwise)
 * Encounters
-  * Cavern map type
-    * Use blobs to create areas
   * Traps
     * Pit traps
     * Fire traps